7772/eumji-modal-pattern/README.md

 ### Implementation

-Althogh Eumji Modal Pattern has some tasks, it will make your client side code very clean.
+Although Eumji Modal Pattern has some tasks, it will make your client side code very clean.
 I think that this pattern helps developer experience to be enhanced.

 Please Submit any feedback via issue.